New Quay: Dylan Thomas

+There were also other New Quay people in the play, including Dai Fred Davies, the donkeyman on board the fishing vessel, the Alpha.
+He appears in the play as Tom-Fred the donkeyman.

+There are, too, New Quay people who can be found in the play, but not by name.
+Fourth Drowned’s question “Buttermilk and whippets?” is a good example: Jack Patrick, landlord of the Black Lion, kept whippets and made buttermilk in his dairy next to the hotel.
+There’s a photo of Jack with one of his whippets here:

+At the beginning of the play, Third Drowned asks: “How’s the tenors in Dowlais?”
+The question reflects the close relationship that once existed between New Quay and Dowlais, an industrial town in the South Wales valleys.
+Its workers traditionally came to New Quay for their holidays, and often sang on the pier on summer evenings.
+Such was the relationship between the two towns that when St Mair’s church in Dowlais was demolished in 1963, its bell was given to New Quay's parish church.

+Other names and features from New Quay in the play include Maesgwyn farm, the Sailor's Home Arms, the river Dewi, the quarry, the harbour, Manchester House, the hill of windows and the Downs.

 Llareggub's occupational profile as a town of seafarers, fishermen, cocklers and farmers has been examined through an analysis of the 1939 War Register, comparing the returns for New Quay with those for Laugharne, Ferryside and Llansteffan.
 It shows that New Quay and Ferryside provide by far the best fit with Llareggub's occupational profile.

-The writer and puppeteer, Walter Wilkinson, visited New Quay in 1947, and his essay on the town captures its character and atmosphere as Thomas would have found it two years earlier.
+The writer and puppeteer, Walter Wilkinson, visited New Quay in 1947; his essay on the town captures its character and atmosphere as Thomas would have found it two years earlier.
 There is, too, an online 1959 ITV film of the town and its people during the summer holiday season.

 Much of the location filming for The Edge of Love, a 2008 film based around Thomas and Caitlin's friendship with Vera Killick, was carried out in and around New Quay.
 It starred Sienna Miller, Keira Knightley, Matthew Rhys and Cillian Murphy.
 The film, said the scriptwriter, Sharman Macdonald, was a work of fiction: it was "not true, it's surmise on my part, it's a fiction… I made it up."
 One incident in the film that Macdonald did not make up was the shooting at Majoda in March 1945, after which Vera's husband, William Killick, was charged with attempted murder and later acquitted.